mattermost/mattermost-test-management/data/test-cases/channels/mark-as-unread/mark-channel-unread1.md

 **Expected**

 When marking the channels as unread, the channel should show as unread on the sidebar.
-When opening a channel that was marked as unread manuually, the New Messages line should appear above the last post in the channel
+When opening a channel that was marked as unread manually, the New Messages line should appear above the last post in the channel